pkhuong/pkhuong.github.io/source/_posts/2019-11-30-a-multiset-of-observations-with-constant-time-sample-mean-and-variance.markdown

     In [18]: s.check()
     Out[18]: unsat  # No counter example of size 3 for the updated variance

-Given this script, it's a small matter of programming to generalize from 3 values (`x`, `y`, and `z`) to any fixed number of values, and generate all small cases up to, e.g., 10 values.
+Given this script, it's a small matter of programming to generalise from 3 values (`x`, `y`, and `z`) to any fixed number of values, and generate all small cases up to, e.g., 10 values.